adueck/inline-css-cli/README.md

 # inline-css-cli

-A simple CLI wrapper to inline css through stdin - stdout
+A simple CLI wrapper for [inline-css](https://www.npmjs.com/package/inline-css).
+For inlining html through stdin - stdout.

+This is useful if you want to inline files from the command line, or use it programattically in non-JS environments.

 ### Installation